tonymatthews/validate/README.md

 Conclusion

 Our findings show that using real world data to emulate a target trial can deliver accurate long term effect estimates in certain situations.
-However, even with high-dimensional data, it is not always possible to estimate the effect of interventions on outcomes that cannot be well defined, or short-term effects.
+However, even with high-dimensional data, it is not always possible to estimate the short term effect of interventions, or the effect on outcomes that cannot be well defined.
 If registers included detailed information on reasons for making treatment decisions, researchers may be better positioned to identify important potential confounders.